NickGrunert/master-thesis/modules/02_algorithm.typ

     )

     @fig:scores:squareornot shows the results for the segmentation scoring.
-    Two examples are provided to illustrate the distinction between utilizing the square of the surface area and using the surface area directly, without any bias toward larger surfaces.
+    Two examples are provided to illustrate the distinction between utilising the square of the surface area and using the surface area directly, without any bias toward larger surfaces.
     Upon examination of the positive score, it becomes evident that the intended effect is indeed being achieved.
     As illustrated in @fig:scores:squareornot:a, the larger surface is given greater value than the smaller one.
     @fig:scores:squareornot:b prioritises smaller surfaces over larger segments.